artemkv/artemkv.github.io/supervised_learning.md

 ## k-Nearest Neighbors

 - Can be used for classification or regression
-- Remember that linear regression uses model `y = mx + b`; once it learns the correct values for m and b, it never looks at the original dataset again
+- Remember that linear regression uses model `y = mx + b`; once it learns the correct values for `m` and `b`, it never looks at the original dataset again
-- k-Nearest Neighbors instead uses data-centric approach: for any value of x it finds k data points that are closest to x and uses them to predict y
+- k-Nearest Neighbors instead uses data-centric approach: for any value of `x` it finds `k` data points that are closest to `x` and uses them to predict `y`
 - A commonly used distance metric for continuous variables is **Euclidean distance**
 - For discrete variables, you can use different metrics, e.g. **Hamming distance**
-- For regression, the value is the average (mean) of the values of k nearest neighbors
+- For regression, the value is the average (mean) of the values of `k` nearest neighbors
 - For classification, an object is classified by a plurality vote of its neighbors
 - A useful technique can be to assign weights to the contributions of the neighbors, so that the nearer neighbors contribute more to the average than the more distant ones
-- A common weighting scheme consists in giving each neighbor a weight of 1/d, where d is the distance to the neighbor
+- A common weighting scheme consists in giving each neighbor a weight of `1/d`, where `d` is the distance to the neighbor
-- If the class distribution is skewed (class imbalance), the more frequent class tend to dominate the prediction of the new example (they tend to be common among the k nearest neighbors due to their large number)
+- If the class distribution is skewed (class imbalance), the more frequent class tend to dominate the prediction of the new example (they tend to be common among the `k` nearest neighbors due to their large number)
 - As with other methods, we could weight the distances proportional to class frequencies
-- The best choice of k depends upon the data
+- The best choice of `k` depends upon the data
-- Generally, larger values of k reduces effect of the noise on the classification, but make boundaries between classes less distinct
+- Generally, larger values of `k` reduces effect of the noise on the classification, but make boundaries between classes less distinct
 - This approach is memory-inefficient
 - On the flip side, you can improve your model at any time by simply adding more data points